est-perso-live/perso-livechat-ondevice-sdk-swift/README.md

 ```

 > [!CAUTION]
-> **The PERSO.ai LiveChat SDK for Swift is not recommended to embed an API Key directly in your app.**
+> **The Perso AI LiveChat SDK for Swift is not recommended to embed an API Key directly in your app.**
 > There's a high risk that malicious actors could discover and misuse your API Key.
 > We strongly recommend using a SessionID issued by your backend whenever possible, rather than exposing your API Key.